cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 # Augmentation Mechanism

 <!-- TODO: Discuss used terminology -->
-An SDF model and a compatible mapping file can be combined to create an _augmented_ SDF model.
+An SDF model and a compatible Supplement can be combined to create an _augmented_ SDF model.
-(This process can be repeated with multiple mapping files by using the outcome of one augmentation as the input of the next one.)
+(This process can be repeated with multiple Supplements by using the outcome of one augmentation as the input of the next one.)
 As augmentation is not equal to instantiation, augmented SDF models are still abstract in nature, but are enriched with ecosystem-specific